EGC2: Enhanced Graph Classification with Easy Graph Compression: Methodology

-In summary, EGC$^2$ achieves robust and high-performance graph classification through the following two steps: 1) Select appropriate edge importance index for graph compression based on $ECI$ (in the absence of adversarial examples, $C$ can be directly used to guide graph compression according to our experimental results).
-Then obtain compression graph $G^{com}$, which reduces the training complexity and improves the robustness of the model; 2) Take the compression graph $G^{com}$ as the input of EGC$^2$, the hierarchical graph pooling layer learns different pooling graphs and corresponding node-level representations.
-Then the feature read-out mechanism enhances the effect of aggregating node-level representations into the global-level, thereby improving the performance of graph classification.
+{In summary, EGC$^2$ achieves the robust and high-performance graph classification through the following three stages.
+First, select an appropriate edge importance index for graph compression based on \emph{ECI} (In the absence of adversarial examples, $C$ can be directly used to guide graph compression according to the experimental results).
+Then obtain the compression graph $G^{com}$, which reduces the training complexity and improves the robustness of the model.
+Second, take the compression graph $G^{com}$ as the input of EGC$^2$, the hierarchical graph pooling layer learns different pooling graphs and corresponding node-level representations.
+At last, the feature read-out mechanism enhances the effect of aggregating node-level representations into the global-level, thereby improving the performance of graph classification.
+The pseudocode of EGC$^2$ is presented in Algorithm \ref{algorithm_1}.}